Action (supermarkets): History

 In 2001, Action had expanded into Queensland and northern NSW by purchasing 40 Franklins stores and associated distribution centres.

 FAL was later sold to rivals Metcash (Australian licensee of the international IGA brand) and Woolworths in late 2005.

 In March 2006, Metcash announced that it would convert its remaining Action-branded supermarkets into IGA-branded stores.
 By October 2007, the last of the stores had been converted or sold.

+Action's last slogan was "Action means a great deal".
+Previous slogans included "Packed Full of Great Shopping Ideas" and "Packed Full of Good Taste".

+Action served in excess of 750,000 customers every week and employed over 7,800 staff.
+Total supermarket trading area at the end of the November 2003 was approximately 159,000 square metres.

+Private label brands

+Action's generic brand range was called "Basics" and its corporate generic brand range was the "Signature Range".